Monday, July 1, 2024

 Sunday, February 11, 2024

 Perception is based on character stats.
-One character with a high WIS will have a much better chance of succeeding than one with low WIS, who might always be helpless against hidden traps.
+One character with a high WIS will have a much better chance of succeeding than one with low WIS, and the former might always be helpless against hidden traps.

 X-in-6 is standard for all characters, and doesn’t rely on their build